How Long Does It Take to Get a Utility Patent: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Timeline for Getting a Utility Patent

 At the end of 2016, the average patent approval process took 25.6 months.
-The duration of the process depends on what class, subclass, and art unit the invention falls into.
+The duration of the process depends on what class, subclass, and art unit the invention fall into.
 You can use the First Office Action Estimator once you receive the Official Filing Receipt from the USPTO to get an estimate on when the initial decision will take place.

 To speed up the process, you can pay for the Track One System of the Patent Office, which avoids part of the line.
 The cost ranges from $1,000 to $4,000 depending on the size of your organization.
 This option reduces your timeline by approximately half.
-A maximum of 10,000 applications take this path every year.
+A maximum of 10,000 applications takes this path every year.
 In 2013, 92 percent of the patents that applied to the Track One System were allowed to go through this quicker process.
 Using this system, the first office response usually comes within two and a half months.

 If you are 65 or older, apply to get bumped to the front of the line for free.
 If you are terminally ill, submit a doctor's affidavit to bypass the line.

 Those attempting to get a patent in a popular field like computer software can expect to wait longer.
-It is not uncommon for some to wait twice as long as others in a field with less patent applications.
+It is not uncommon for some to wait twice as long as others in a field with fewer patent applications.
 If you file a Continuation Application or a Request for Continuing Examination, don't be surprised if five or six years pass before your patent is approved.
 Each appeal adds time to the process.

 What if You Don't Get a Utility Patent?